 Employees need to be able to collaborate in real-time, working together on documents, sending files, having video calls, and more.
 They need to be able to create spaces dedicated to projects and ensure that whether they’re in the office or at home everyone can be at their best.
 Collaboration platforms like Microsoft Teams are facilitating this teamwork.
 While at the beginning Teams was seen as a tool to chat it’s becoming central to the digital workplace.
 To ensure it’s kept in order organizations need to take control, add ons and integrations can help make the most of Teams.

 Collaboration and communication are some of the biggest struggles for remote workers.
 The challenge has long been that leadership invested heavily in the physical workspace and forgot about the digital workplace.
 Remote and hybrid workers rely on the digital workplace to receive information.
 For example, an intranet keeps them updated on top-down communications.
-Platforms like Teams allow them to contribute ideas, join discussions, and engage in the workplace virtually.

-As organizations continue to move to hybrid work, the digital workplace becomes the key tool that allows organizations harmonize in-office and remote employees.
+As organizations continue to move to hybrid work, the digital workplace becomes the key tool that allows organizations to harmonize in-office and remote employees.